Social Customs And Traditions In Korea

 modernization of society.

-that Korea, for all its high-rise buildings, is still one of the most Confucian nations in
+maintain that Korea, for all its high-rise buildings, is still one of the most Confucian

-In the past, several generations often lived together, and
+nations in the world.
+In the past, several generations often lived together, and many

-to total a dozen people or more.
-In recent years, however, the move to urban areas and
+house to total a dozen people or more.
+In recent years, however, the move to urban areas

-popularity of new apartment-type housing has meant that newly married couples tend to live
+and popularity of new apartment-type housing has meant that newly married couples tend to

-on their own instead of sharing quarters with other family members.
-This trend has given
+live on their own instead of sharing quarters with other family members.
+This trend has

-the source of supreme authority.
-All family members were expected to do what was ordered
+as the source of supreme authority.
+All family members were expected to do what was

-or desired by him.
+ordered or desired by him.
 Strict instruction were to be obeyed without protest.
-It would have
+It would

-been unthinkable for children or grandchildren to place themselves in opposition to the
+have been unthinkable for children or grandchildren to place themselves in opposition to

 filial piety in particular was viewed as the most revered of all Confucian virtues.
 On the